nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/admin-tab-overview.md

 ![]({{file name='Admin-Center-Connect.png'}} ?w=600,border=true)

-- The **Nuxeo Online Services Registration Status** tab is where you can register your instance, if you haven't done it earlier from the [setup wizard]({{page page='configuration-wizard'}}).
+- The **Nuxeo Online Services Registration Status** tab is where you can register your instance.
 When you have already registered, it displays your contract and instance information.
 - The **Nuxeo Support Tickets** tab will display the list of JIRA issues linked to your contract.
 This feature is not yet available, but you can see all your JIRA issues from the [Nuxeo Connect dashboard](http://connect.nuxeo.com).

 ## Update Center